mbednarik-ohpen/frontend-technical-assignment/README.md

     - Any notes about your approach.
 3. Send us the link (if your repository is private, please add `@mbednarik-ohpen` and `@denis-rahl-ohpen` as collaborators).

 That's it!
-Keep it simple and if you have any questions, please don't hesitate to write to us.
+Keep it simple and if you have any questions, please don't hesitate to reach out.

 ### 🔜 Next steps
 - We will go over your submitted assignment.